isc-projects/kea/doc/sphinx/arm/install.rst

 Kea stores its leases in a lease database.
 The software has been written in a way that makes it possible to choose which database product should be used to store the lease information.
-Kea supports four database backends: MySQL, PostgreSQL and memfile.
+Kea supports three database backends: MySQL, PostgreSQL and memfile.
 To limit external dependencies, MySQL and PostgreSQL support are disabled by default and only memfile is available.
 Support for the optional external database backend must